 Population & Conservation Status

 The population of the western ground snake is estimated at more than 100,000 and its numbers are stable.
-It’s listed by the conservationists at the IUCN Red List of Threatened Species as Least Concern.
+It’s listed by the conservationists in the IUCN Red List of Threatened Species as the Least Concern.

 The colors and markings of the non-venomous, western ground snake can vary.
 In short, this snake can be solid in color with light brown or red scales with a white belly.
 Or, it could have red or orange scales featuring black bands running the length of its body as well as on its belly.
 In other words, you could see two western ground snakes side by side and think you’re looking at two different species of snake!